What Is the Difference Between Natural and Organic Cat Food?

 That’s because people are more aware of unwanted ingredients in their food.
 There are plenty of natural and organic dry and wet cat food options on the shelves.
 Understanding the difference between the two can be a challenge, though.

 Knowing the difference will help you choose the right kind of food for your cat.

 Natural vs. Organic Cat Food

-Look for the USDA organic seal as proof of a certified organic pet food.
-Pet foods with that seal must contain 95% to 100% organic ingredients.
+When shopping for organic cat food, look for the USDA organic seal.
+Pet foods with that seal must contain 95 to 100 percent organic ingredients.

 The decision between natural and organic cat food comes down to personal preference.
 Choose whichever option you feel most comfortable and confident feeding your cat.

 Just make sure any food you choose is complete and balanced for your cat’s particular life stage.
 Pet food must meet or exceed AAFCO’s standard nutrient profiles to claim it’s complete and balanced.